LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal.md

 > This point does not affect the contribution of the paper, but it
 > is not clear from the paper.

-You are right that for a given trail of length n the probability that the random rational programmer discovers the buggy component after k attempts is always 1/n and independent of k.
-However we sample randomly from the set of scenarios and as a result the set of trails.
-So the curve of the random programmer matches our sampling distribution.
-That said, as you observe, what is the distribution of the random programmer is an irrelevant point to our results and we will remove the characterization.
+You are right that for a given trail of length $n$ the probability that the random rational programmer discovers the buggy component on every step is $1/n$.
+The missing piece is that we randomly sample from the set of scenarios -- and by extension the set of trails.
+So the shape of the random programmer's effort matches our sampling distribution.
+That said, as you observe, the distribution of the random programmer's effort is not relevant to our results, so we will remove the characterization.

 > * page 9 line 980: Figure 5.4 -> Figure 6